ibm-cloud-docs/containers/cs_regions.md

 {:shortdesc}

 You can access the {{site.data.keyword.containershort_notm}} through one global endpoint: `https://containers.bluemix.net/`.
-* To check which {{site.data.keyword.containershort_notm}} region you are currently in, run `ibmcloud region`.
+* To check which {{site.data.keyword.containershort_notm}} region you are currently in, run `ibmcloud cs region`.
-* To retrieve a list of available regions and their endpoints, run `ibmcloud regions`.
+* To retrieve a list of available regions and their endpoints, run `ibmcloud cs regions`.

 To use the API with the global endpoint, in all your requests, pass the region name in the `X-Region` header.
 {: tip}